opendaylight/releng-builder/docs/jenkins.rst

     (jjb)$ jenkins-jobs --version

+TODO: Explain that only the currently merged jjb/requirements.txt is supported, other options described below are for troubleshooting only.

 To change the version of JJB specified by `builder/jjb/requirements.txt
 <odl-jjb-requirements.txt_>`_
 to install from the latest commit to the master branch of JJB's git repository: